Noway-code/watch-some-birds/README.md

 it's killing 3 birds with one pi!

+--

 **What I'm learning for this**:

 Electronics
-    - Raspberry Pi 4 (and not frying it in Florida humidity)
+- Raspberry Pi 4 (and not frying it in Florida humidity
 - Batteries & Solar Panels

 Software
 - Non-trivial Computer Vision